microsoft/playwright/docs/src/puppeteer-js.md

 ## Testing

-With a few lines of code, you can hook up Playwright to your existing JavaScript [test runner](./test-runners).

 To improve testing, it is advised to use [Locators](./api/class-locator) and web-first [Assertions](./test-assertions).
 See [Writing Tests](./writing-tests)

 It is common with Puppeteer to use `page.evaluate()` or `page.$eval()` to inspect an [ElementHandle] and extract the value of text content, attribute, class...
 Web-first [Assertions](./test-assertions) offers several matchers for this purpose, it is more reliable and readable.